emendoza2/trialanderror/src/posts/how-i-painfully-installed-windows-10-on-virtualbox/index.md

 Windows 10 installed!

-Evidently, in the lower right corner of the window, the turtle has all but disappeared.
+Evidently, in the lower right corner of the window, the turtle all but disappeared.
 With Hyper-V off, setup happened much quicker (50x!) than before.
-And I have the satisfaction of resolving a month-long problem.
-This reminds me of the principle that problem-solving sometimes, counterintuitively, takes some time to distance you from the heat and mental ruts of the moment.
+And I had the satisfaction of resolving a month-long problem.
+This reminded me of the principle that problem-solving sometimes, counterintuitively, takes some time to distance you from the heat and mental ruts of the moment.

 ⚡💾